 "Whose likeness...is this?" —Mark 12:16, RSV-CE

 We are like coins.
-The image of God was stamped on us at Baptism.
+The image of God is stamped on us at Baptism.
 We were sealed with the Holy Spirit at Confirmation.
 The image and seal proves to the world that God owns us.

 Like cattle branded with the mark of their owner, people who saw the Roman coin could tell whose image was on it, and to whom it ultimately belonged.
 The Roman coin was stamped with Caesar's image.
 Therefore, Jesus said it ultimately belonged to Caesar and should be given to Him.
 By implication, Jesus says that we who are stamped with the image and likeness of God (Gn 1:27) must give to God what belongs to Him, our lives (Mk 12:17; 1 Cor 6:19-20).
 We must reflect God's image to the world and enhance His image by the quality of our lives offered for Him.